 Tip #5: Find a new provider aligned with your needs

-Take all of the information you’ve compiled from the first four tips.
+Take all of the information that you’ve compiled from the first four tips.
 Use that as your baseline for finding your new SMS provider and:

 - Eliminate providers who don’t meet your needs.